jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Which was when Jordan Walke, the original author of React, released the first version of Reason.
+Which was when Jordan Walke, who originally wrote React, released the first version of Reason.

 Reason was a typed language, and it compiled to Javascript.
-So we could rewrite all our transformation code in Reason and have it work both on Node and also on the browser.
+So we could rewrite all our transformation code into Reason and have it work both on Node and also on the browser.

-He also shipped ReasonReact a bit later, which is the Reason adaptor for the React UI library.
+He also shipped ReasonReact a bit later, which is the Reason adaptor for React.
 And thanks to that we could even build UIs in Reason and mix and match it with React components and vanilla Javascript.

 So that's what we did!